salvadorxe/portfolio-1/src/content/projects/network-tree.md

       designChange: Improve flow of contact import and creation.
 Show associations to groups more clearly.
       images:
         - ./images/user3.png
+showcase:
+  - title: Task flow 1
+    description: After onboarding, users can create new communities to organize new or existing contacts
+    gifs:
+      - ./images/nt-1.gif
+  - title: Task flow 2
+    description: With a contact selected, create or track existing notes on person or interaction.
+    gifs:
+      - ./images/nt-2.gif
+  - title: Task flow 3
+    description: Schedule reminders to connect with a contact, automatically integrated to your calendar.
+    gifs:
+      - ./images/nt-3.gif
+conclusion:
+  title: Conclusion
+  description: More testing will help determine the usefulness of our design solution
+  steps:
+    - subheading: Spend less time designing.
+      text: The design solution leverages familiar networking app interfaces, integrating user research to create a tailored contact-relationship management system.
+    - subheading: Focus on meaningful use-cases.
+      text: Our design focuses on simplicity and purpose, avoiding feature overload to prevent delays and ensure a more useful solution, centered on real user interactions and scenarios.
+    - subheading: Test smaller and more often.
+      text: Designing many frames concurrently in the mid-fidelity phase led to information overload.
+Testing smaller and more frequently ensures features are useful and enhance the experience.
 ---

 Organization of personal and professional relationships.